 5. In a large stock pot, add the tomato soup and water.
 Stir to combine then place the stuffed peppers into the stock pot.

 6. Put the lid on the stock pot and bring to a boil.
-Then leave the lid on, reduce the heat and simmer for about 1 hour.
+Leave the lid on, reduce the heat and simmer for 1 hour.
+The internal temperature should be 160-degrees fahrenheit when fully cooked.

-7. Remove the stuffed peppers from the stock pot when fully cooked.
+7. Remove the stuffed peppers from the stock pot with a skimmer spoon or ladle.
 Make the sour cream sauce by adding sour cream to the remaining tomato soup in the stock pot.
 Use a whisk to stir thoroughly.

-8. Spoon sauce over stuffed peppers and serve immediately.
+8. Spoon sauce over stuffed peppers and serve.